Home > Blog > You've Decided to Buy a Bike Trainer. Now What?

 Entertainment: Reading and studying for classes.

 Recommendation: You'll need a trainer with a nice level of resistance.
-One that won't let you max out your effort immediately, while not having to worry too much about noise, such as the Magneto.
+One that won't let you max out your effort immediately, while not having to worry too much about noise, such as the Fluid2 trainer.
 We'd recommend a sweat guard or towel to protect your bike and suggest a leveling block to even out your bike to make studying a bit easier.

 2) Time-Crunched Triathlete